Thanks for visiting my home on the Internet! My name is Rebecca and I am a UK based natural dyer, as well as a designer, maker, writer and publisher.

 After dipping my toes into the world of self-publishing, I realised that my true passion was to share information with others.
 I still continue to explore natural dyes, but towards the end of 2016 I realised that I was looking at natural dyeing in a wider perspective.
 I was no longer just interested in the colours that I could make from plants, but was thinking about the properties of the plantsand their different uses.
 There are many related plant-worlds, such as herbalism, aromatherapy, cooking and other forms of art and craft (to name just a few) so I decided to start a magazine that unites these.
 I have simply created my dream magazine, and I hope you enjoy it too.

-Volume 1 is about "well-being" and will be released very soon - in print and digital format.
+Volume 1 is about "well-being" and is out now - in print and digital format.
 The magazine is a special project that comes from my heart and has been a true pleasure to compile and design.
 I hope that it brings some plant magic to your life.